-On Monday, Nov 23, Lan Su Chinese Garden will close to rehabilitate Lake Zither and refurbish the Teahouse windows.
-Lan Su will reopen to the public in late-January 2016.
+Lan Su Chinese Garden is temporarily closed to rehabilitate Lake Zither and refurbish the Teahouse windows.
+Lan Su will reopen on February 8, 2016 to kick off Chinese New Year!
 Please visit the Lake Zither Rehabilitation page for more info.Learn more about the project

 It’s 16th century China, and you’re standing in the entry courtyard of the private home and garden of a wealthy family.
 The garden around you is their spiritual utopia, a peaceful and soothing place designed to help them escape the problems of everyday life and discover their true selves by connecting with nature.